Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

-There are two variants of this strategy: one where using the new setup function also allows for key isolation (the key is only held by PSA, supporting both G1 and G2 in that area), and one without isolation (the key is still stored outsede of PSA most of the time, supporting only G1).
+There are two variants of this strategy: one where using the new setup function also allows for key isolation (the key is only held by PSA, supporting both G1 and G2 in that area), and one without isolation (the key is still stored outside of PSA most of the time, supporting only G1).

 This strategy, with support for key isolation, is currently (end of 2021) used for ECDSA signature generation in the PK layer - see `mbedtls_pk_setup_opaque()`.
 This